5 Films about Detoxing from Drugs

 Alcohol and drug use are often depicted in films.
 Whether the main character becomes intoxicated and confesses their love for someone, a character struggles with drug dependency for comic relief, or the lead character has a spouse or parent with a substance abuse problem, substance use and abuse are often used more for emotional and narrative effect than to convey a serious message.
 Overall, movies rarely portray the process of detox and rehabilitation.

-Fortunately, there are a few movies that portray the process of withdrawal, rehabilitation, and life after becoming sober.
+Fortunately, there are a few movies that accurately portray the process of withdrawal, rehabilitation, and life after becoming sober.

 Here are five movies about the drug detox and rehabilitation process: